How to Draw Fog in Pencil

 Go over the strokes of charcoal with your blending stick to soften the dark color.

-Use the tip of the blending stick to soften the charcoal shadows around the edges.
+Soften the charcoal shadows around the edges using the tip of the blending stick.
 Use circular motions to achieve a light, cloudy effect.

 Go over the entire region of fog with the blending stick in large, circular motions.
 This will soften the horizontal lines and create a diffused, cloudy look.